-Davis’ observations are particularly pertinent as they were delivered just days after the infographic was provided by Betway revealed that a changing of the guard is underway in snooker.
+Davis’ observations are particularly pertinent as they were delivered just days after the infographic was revealed that a changing of the guard is underway in snooker.

 Snooker has historically been dominated by British and Irish players, with stars such as Davis, Stephen Hendry and O’Sullivan enjoying sustained periods of success since the 1980s.

 A quick look at the list of previous world champions further highlights the point, with just three overseas players winning the title since its inception.

 Australia’s Neil Robertson is the only player from overseas to lift the trophy this century, but Betway’s research strongly suggests that the balance of power may be shifting.

 In the last 40 years, 116 of the 148 players to have featured in the top 32 of the rankings were born in Britain or Ireland.